Shippable/docs/sources/platform/workflow/job/runsh.md

             - echo "This is job A"
             - *template-script
             - echo "some more scripts"

+  - name: sample-job-C
+    type: runSh
+    steps:
+      - TASK:
+          script:
+            - echo "This is job C"
+    on_success:
+      script:
+        - echo "SUCCESS"
+        - *template-script
 ```

 **Note**: YML templates should be given in a single line script only.
-Passing template in a multiline script wont work.
+Passing template in a multi-line script wont work.
 ```
   script:
     - |